iSmashButtons/Manufacturing-Scripts/README.md

 # manufacturing
-A collection of programs/scripts I've used on the job to solve manufacturing problems.
+A collection of programs/scripts I've used on the job.

 ## What's in here?